White House tells Democrats it will not participate in Trump impeachment hearing

 Pelosi accused Trump of abusing his power by asking a foreign government to interfere in an American election for his own political benefit at the expense of U.S. national security.
 The articles of impeachment could include abuse of power, bribery, obstruction of Congress and obstruction of justice.

 Republicans accuse Democrats of conducting a politically motivated witch hunt aimed at ousting Trump using an unfair impeachment process.
-Asked if it would be in the White House’s interest to take part in Monday’s hearing, House Republican Leader Kevin McCarthy told Reuters, “Not if it isn’t a fair process.”

 The probe is focusing on a July 25 telephone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to open an investigation into Biden and his son Hunter, and into a discredited theory promoted by Trump and his allies that Ukraine, not Russia, meddled in the 2016 U.S. election.